1971 ILWU strike

-The ILWU 1971 strike began on July 1, 1971, when members of the International Longshore and Warehouse Union (ILWU) walked out against their employers, represented by the Pacific Maritime Association (PMA).
+On July 1, 1971, members of the International Longshore and Warehouse Union (ILWU) walked out against their employers, represented by the Pacific Maritime Association (PMA).
 The union's goal was to secure employment, wages, and benefits in the face of increased mechanization, shrinking workforce, and the slowing economic climate of the early 1970s.
 The strike shut down all 56 West coast ports, including those in Canada, and lasted 130 days, the longest strike in the ILWU's history.

 Background

-ILWU's membership numbers and power in the decade leading up to the strike, under two five-year Mechanization and Modernization contracts that reduced the need for labor and decreased union membership.
+ILWU's membership numbers and power declined in the decade leading up to the strike under two five-year Mechanization and Modernization contracts which reduced the need for labor and decreased union membership.

 The old 'break bulk' style of loading and unloading, which required a large number of workers, was dangerous, and expensive for employers, and had become obsolete.
 Increased imports and exports added incentive for more efficient port operations.
 The introduction of containerization increased port productivity, and required fewer laborers to load and unload cargo.

 The Mechanization and Modernization contracts (M&M), one from 1960 to 1965, and another from 1966 to 1971 respectively, forced lay-offs and took recruitment power away from the local unions at each port and gave it to a committee of top union and PMA officials.
 Prior to the first agreement, this committee introduced non-union laborers to the ports.
 This was the first time since 1934 that workers who paid union dues and worked under ILWU jurisdiction were allowed to have full-time employment without being granted membership to or benefits from the union.
 Only the port of Los Angeles resisted the employment agenda early on with organization, but their efforts were squashed as the cargo ships were diverted to other ports (where other longshoremen who were unaware of the Los Angeles port's struggle unloaded the shipments, which were then delivered by truck to the Los Angeles area).

 The second M&M was met with further, much larger-scale opposition by laborers.
 Steadily through the late 1960s, the hiring process became a matter of rank and file; with a growing number of workers skipping the former usual hiring process and being sent straight to a job.
 These were, for the most part, crane operators and other skilled labor positions.
 It was considered honorable among union members to say that they had turned down a job that wasn't a fair hire.